CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 ```

-3.3 Create a Persistent Volume Claim .
-Create a 001-velero-pvc.yaml file and copy the below contents into it, save and exit.
+3.3 Create a Persistent Volume Claim that will be used by the `velero` service for backups.
+First, create the ` 001-velero-pvc.yaml` file and copy the below contents into it, save and exit.
+After saving the file, use `kubectl` to create the PVC:

 ```bash
 nano 001-velero-pvc.yaml